andrelandgraf/andrelandgraf/contents/articles/2022-07-16_why_remix_is_not_a_react_framework_but_a_full_stack_web_framework.md

 and React Router boilerplate code you can get rid of by using Remix's file-based routing for both your API and document routes.

-{% statement %} Coming from MERN, Remix provides insane quality-of-life improvements and a better user experience out of the box. {% /statement %}
+{% statement %}Coming from MERN, Remix provides insane quality-of-life improvements and a better user experience out of the box.{% /statement %}

 #### From Jamstack to Remix